DwayneCrous/Orion/README.md

 - **Weather API**: Get current weather for any location.
 - **News Headlines**: Get the top 3 latest news headlines for South Africa in the daily overview.
 - **Currency Converter**: Convert amounts between currencies.
-- **Moderation Tools**: Kick, ban, mute users, bulk delete messages, and filter bad words (now with per-word toggling and detailed feedback).
+- **Moderation Tools**: Kick, ban, mute users, bulk delete messages, set slowmode, set nicknames, assign roles, and filter bad words (now with per-word toggling and detailed feedback).
+- **Role Management**: Assign roles to members directly from Discord.
+- **Nickname Management**: Set user nicknames easily.
+- **Slowmode Control**: Set slowmode for any text channel.
 - **Bad Word Filter**: Enable or disable filtering of specific words, with instant moderation.
 - **Mini-Games**: Flip a coin, roll a dice, play rock-paper-scissors—all with interactive embeds.
 - **User Utilities**: Get any user's avatar with a single command.